jquorning/Olofson/README.md

-## Parallax 3
+## Olofson

-SDL2 demo using the SDLAda binding.
+SDL2 demos using the SDLAda binding.

 ## Build and Run